ArthurFlag/docker-docs/content/manuals/ai/mcp-gateway/_index.md

 ## Use the MCP Gateway

-To view all the commands and configuration options, go to the [docker-mcp repository](https://github.com/docker/docker-mcp).
+To view all the commands and configuration options, go to the [mcp-gateway repository](https://github.com/docker/mcp-gateway).

 ## Related pages